RamMaths/ObsidianNotes/Tensorflowjs/3_Chapter.md

      [16, 12, 15, 5 , 2 , 11]]
 ```

 This tensor shows the value of the features of each user.
 You can use a method called `topk`to help us identify the top values for each user with size *k*.
-To get the top *k* tensors or simply identify where the top values are via identifying their indices,  ==you call the function== `topk`  ==with the desired tensor and size.==
+To get the top *k* tensors or simply identify where the top values are via identifying their indexes,  ==you call the function== `topk`  ==with the desired tensor and size.==

 ## Summary